crowan14/BC_METHODS/README.md

 ## Penalty Method

-The solution is discretized such that only the straight-sided boundary is enforced, and the energy functional is modified to add a penalty for violations of the boundary condition along the curved side of the semicircle.
+The solution is discretized such that only the straight-sided boundary is enforced automatically, and the energy functional is modified to add a penalty for violations of the boundary condition along the curved side of the semicircle.
 This reads

 $$ u(x_1,x_2) = x_2 \mathcal{N}(x_1,x_2;\theta) $$